talkpython/mastering-pycharm-course/your-turn/04-refactoring/readme.md

 We are going to use a project located in the same folder as this file called `smelly_podcast` (as in code smells).
 This is code we used to download some things from Talk Python To Me.

-It has been contorted to have many problems or [code smells](https://en.wikipedia.org/wiki/Code_smell).
+It has been _contorted_ to have many problems or [code smells](https://en.wikipedia.org/wiki/Code_smell).
 We'll use refactoring to freshen this up.

-**Note**: Before you first run this app, you'll need to make sure you have `requests` installed via pip.
+**Note**: Before you first run this app, you'll need to make sure you have a virtual environment active and `requests` installed via pip.

 ## Large method *smell*

 Look at `program.py` and notice this somewhat complex app is actually just one big method, yuck.
-We'll use several refactoring to fix this.
+We'll use several refactorings to fix this.

 First, notice the section with the comment **"SHOW THE HEADER"**.

 Take that small piece of code and make it its own method.
 Highlight the lines, choose **Refactor > Refactor this**.

-Choose method and name it `show_header()`.
+Choose method and name it `show_header`.
 Notice it was created below and called from your current location.

 After each refactoring, run the program to make sure it still works!